alphagov/govuk-developer-docs/source/manual/manage-ruby-dependencies.html.md

 parent: "/manual.html"
 ---

-We're [obliged to keep our software current][current].
-To help with this, we use a service called [Dependabot][] to perform automated dependency upgrades.
+We're [obliged to keep our software current](/manual/keeping-software-current.html).
+To help with this, we use a service called Dependabot to perform automated dependency upgrades.

-[RFC 126][] describes the custom configuration we have for Dependabot to reduce the number of PRs it opens, and therefore the number of deployments and effort required to keep our apps up to date.
+[RFC 126](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-126-custom-configuration-for-dependabot.md) describes the custom configuration we have for Dependabot to reduce the number of PRs it opens, and therefore the number of deployments and effort required to keep our apps up to date.